GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 # Build custom models with the Form Recognizer service

-**Form Recognizer** is a cognitive service that lets you build automated data processing software by extracting text, key/value pairs, and tables from form documents using optical character recognition (OCR).
+**Form Recognizer** is a cognitive service that enables users to build automated data processing software.
+This software can extract text, key/value pairs, and tables from form documents using optical character recognition (OCR).
 Form Recognizer has pre-built models for recognizing invoices, receipts, and business cards.
-The service also gives you the capability to train custom models using your industry-specific forms.
+The service also provides the capability to train custom models.
 In this exercise, we will focus on building custom models.

 ## Clone the repository for this course